 Be Prepared for the Interview

 Don’t just think of questions during the interview.
 If there is a panel interview, decide in advance which questions each of you will be asking.
-Don’t put yourself in the position that you say after the interview has finished thinking – I forgot to ask an important question.
+Therefore don’t put yourself in the position that you say after the interview has finished thinking – I forgot to ask an important question.
 Prepare in advance for the interviewing process.

 Always use a personality profile approach, this will help to reveal the strengths and limitations of an individual but will also reveal how they will respond in being part of a team.